signalfx/lambda-csharp/README.md

 ### Step 1.
 Add the wrapper to your project

 Add the [`signalfx-lambda-functions` NuGet package](https://www.nuget.org/packages/signalfx-lambda-functions/) to your project.
-If you want to reduce the size of your deployment, you can add the package as a developer dependency, but in a production environment you should add the wrapper as a layer to reduce the deployment size.

 After adding the NuGet package, what to do next depends on whether you're instrumenting .NET or ASP.NET Core.
 See the following sections according to what you're instrumenting.

-#### Add the wrapper to your ASP.NET Core project
+#### Add the wrapper to your AWS Serverless ASP.NET Core project

 Follow these steps to add the wrapper to your ASP.NET Core Lambda function after adding the NuGet package.